-However, if the U.S. apparel industry remains highly promotional, and the company faces inventory hangover due to an imbalance in merchandise mix, its margins can decline.
-If the figure plummets to 34% by the end of Trefis forecast period, there could be 5% downside to our price estimate.
-Conversely, if manufacturing costs go on decreasing, Urban Outfitters maintains tight control over its inventory and operates with more full priced sales, its margins can improve.
-If the figure increase to 45%, there could be 5 % upside our price estimate.
+- Urban Outfitters Stores EBITDA Margin: Urban Outfitters Stores EBITDA Margins increased in 2012 to 24.4% with the gradual decline in cotton prices.
+They further improved to 24.8% in 2013 as the company kept a check on promotional activities by delivering appealing merchandise.
+However in 2014, due to certain off pitch fashion calls, Urban Outfitters struggled to attract customers and ultimately ushered heavy markdowns to compensate for low store traffic.
+This drove its margins down to 21.7%.
+Nevertheless, going forward we expect this figure to increase gradually and stabilize at 22%, backed by an improvement in the company's merchandise portfolio.
+However, if the U.S. apparel industry remains highly promotional, and the company faces problems of inventory hangover due to an imbalance in merchandise mix, its margins can decline.
+If the figure plummets to 21% by the end of the Trefis forecast period, there could be 5% downside to our price estimate.
+Conversely, if manufacturing costs come down, Urban Outfitters maintains tight control over its inventory and operates with more full priced sales, its margins can improve.
+If the figure increase to 24%, there could be 5 % upside our price estimate.

 However, fierce competition in the U.S. apparel industry and any further merchandise goof-ups can cost the company its market share.
-If the revenue per square foot declines to $480 by the end of Trefis forecast period, there can be 5% downside to our price estimate.
-On the other hand if Urban Outfitters carry forward the improvement in its product mix, taps lucrative U.S. and international markets for expansion, and attracts more customers with its marketing campaigns, the figure can improve.
-If the revenue per square foot increases to $700 by the end of Trefis forecast period, there can be 5% upside to our price estimate.
+If the revenue per square foot remains at the current levels through to the end of the Trefis forecast period, there can be 10% downside to our price estimate.
+On the other hand if Urban Outfitters carry forward the improvement in its product mix, taps lucrative U.S. and international markets for expansion, and builds a strong omni-channel platform, the figure can improve.
+If the revenue per square foot increases to $980 by the end of Trefis forecast period, there can be 5% upside to our price estimate.

 Urban Outfitters Inc. is a leading lifestyle specialty retail company that operates under its Urban Outfitters, Anthropologie, Free People, Terrain and BHLDN brands, and sells collections of fashion apparels, accessories and home goods in inviting and dynamic store settings.
 Its core strategy is to provide unified store environments that establish emotional bonds with the customer.
 It also operates a wholesale segment under the Free People and Leifsdottir brands.
 In addition to retail stores, the company offers its products and markets its brands directly to consumers through its e-commerce websites and catalogs.

-The ratio of Internet & Catalog Orders Revenues to store revenues has increased from around 17% in 2007 to 31% in 2012, driven by rapid growth in online apparel retail, Urban Outfitters' investments into e-commerce technology and successful online marketing strategies.
-With the company planning to expand its e-commerce operations, the Internet & Catalog Orders business is expected to generate considerable amount of value to the company's revenue stream in the future.
+The ratio of Free people & other stores revenues to store revenues has increased from around 3% in 2009 to 10% in 2014, driven by rapid growth of Free People and continued expansion.
+With increasing brand popularity, this business is expected to contribute better to the company's revenue stream in the future.